dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 Simply identify an individual's 1&deg; & 2&deg social boundary.
-Target the individuals in the boundary, project disinformation, use NLP to alter the frames of their friends and family and, for a finishing touch, abuse covert hypnosis[^metaphoneme-inventory] without regard for the widespread damage you do to society.
+Target the individuals in the boundary, project disinformation, use NLP to alter the frames of their friends and family and, for a finishing touch, abuse covert hypnosis without regard for the widespread damage you do to society.
 Bastardize linguistics by flagrantly disregard the common human decency of *asking someone* to **consent** to _psychological rape_.

 #### Step Two: Brainwash The Person and People You Targeted